JackSzwergold/Writing/memories/Getting a Job at Columbia University.md

 After a few minutes I started to feel normal again, while my brother was still hunched over the tesrt tubes still doing his work when I said, “I am going home…”

 “No!
 Wait!
 I will drive you!” he shouted, which was odd.
-He occassiionally hijacked my attempts to leave on my own
+He occassiionally hijacked my attempts to leave on my own in the past, but as long as I had been “working” for him, he knew I would take the train home.

+“Yes!
+I am going home.”
+I said to him as I walked out the lab door and headed home.

+As I waited on the train platform for the A train to show up, I imagined him running down the staircase and felt paralyzed.
+When the train finally arrived, I jumped in but worried that when it got to 59th Street he would somehow show up there, but he didn’t.

+When the D train finally pulled into 59th Street and he was nowhere to be seen, I started to loosen up a bit.

+As the D train exited Prospect Park station and was awash withb the dusk sunlight I felt better.
+I was even able to take a nap on the train.

 ***